-If slime recipes are your thing, like they are ours, you’re always on the lookout for new ways to make slime!
+If slime recipes without contact solution are your thing, like they are ours, you’re always on the lookout for new ways to make slime!
 This time, we wanted to know what would happen if we added soap to regular borax slime so we learned how to make slime with borax and soap!

 The Easy Way to Make Slime with Borax and Soap